 This intensive style of study gave me an opportunity to practice and study the Alexander Technique with master teachers for up to sixteen hours per week.
 When you are practicing good use in your body for that many hours per week, it tends to seep into your everyday use.

 The program also gave me a new perspective towards my drum teaching.
 As private teachers we have a ton of influence over our students (especially young beginners.)
 We tend to teach technique focusing only on the individual parts of the body.
 For example, most drum instructors teach stick technique from the hands and arms without considering the rest of the body.
-This viewpoint could be limiting for many reasons.
+This specific viewpoint could be limiting for many reasons.
 An Alexander teacher approach would take a look at the entire individual and then use the technique to re-educate movements that are needed to play the instrument (without added muscular tension) thus educating the student’s entire kinesthetic sense.
 For this reason, I think it’s important for students to have Alexander Technique lessons along with learning their instrument.
 This combination will go a long way towards avoiding any repetitive muscle injuries further down the road.

 I’ve been able to incorporate the Alexander Technique into my music lessons by observing my students and giving verbal suggestions.
 For example, if a student is engaging muscles that aren’t needed to execute a particular drum pattern I would first make them aware of what they are doing and then ask him or her to see if they could play the pattern without engaging those muscles quite so much.
 I also utilize “Body mapping,” which is a developed modality that applies anatomy to help understand and improve movement.
 Many of my drum students improve their use after I explain to them where their hip joints are.
 This new awareness could influence the way students use their bodies to drum which in time could inspire deeper exploration of their movements and kinesthetic sense.